aziflaj/aziflaj.github.io/_posts/posts/2025-01-13-rlfo-experiment.md

 interested in these topics, or maybe the topics are too niche and/or advanced for most people.

-So to conclude, I think the reasons why the RLFO is ending are:
+To conclude, the reasons why the RLFO is ending are:

 - RLFO and it's readers have **skewed interests**: The good ol' `Apples vs Orangutans` problem.
-Links I'm sharing are niche, or require too specific skills, or they don't show you how to use the newest/fanciest/shiniest JS framework to build a To-Do app.
+Links I'm sharing are too niche, or require too specific skills, or they don't show you how to use the newest/fanciest/shiniest JS framework to build a To-Do app.
 - The **medium is not the right one**: Substack asks for your email, which most people don't